Phil Pilgrim

 Phil Pilgrim graduated from the University of Georgia with a Bachelor of Science in Psychology and a Bachelor of Arts in Criminal Justice.
 He attended Georgia State University College of Law where he earned his Juris Doctorate.

-During law school, Phil clerked for Judge Steve Jones of the Western Judicial Circuit who is now a United States District Court Judge for the Northern District of Georgia.
+During law school, Phil clerked for Judge Steve C. Jones of the Western Judicial Circuit who is now a United States District Court Judge for the Northern District of Georgia.
 Phil also worked as a prosecutor under the 3rd Year Practice Act for the Forsyth County Solicitor General’s Office and the DeKalb County District Attorney’s Office.
 After Law School, Phil returned to Forsyth County in public service as a prosecutor.
 During his time working for the State, Phil spent 75% of his time in court.
-He obtained the position of Senior Assistant and was the Acting Assistant on the Forsyth County DUI Court, prosecuting hundreds of DUI cases.
+He obtained the position of Senior Assistant and was the acting Assistant Solicitor on the Forsyth County DUI Court, prosecuting hundreds of DUI cases.

-In October of 2013, Phil opened Carter/Pilgrim with Amy Carter.
-Though the office personnel has changed, Phil’s dedication to his client’s interests has not.
-He has an extremely successful trial record and consistently exceeds the expectations of his clients with integrity and professionalism.
+Since joining BSM, Phil has transitioned his practice to focus 100% of his efforts on cases involving Driving Under the Influence, Serious Injury by Vehicle and Vehicular Homicide.
+He has an extremely successful record with nearly 85% of his resolving with a non-DUI resolution, whether through negotiation or trial by jury.
+He prides himself in consistently exceeding the expectations of his clients with integrity and professionalism.
 Obtaining the client’s goals is always a source of pride for Phil.
-He is an experienced trial lawyer (and yes, there is a difference between a LAWYER and a TRIAL LAWYER).
+He is a very experienced trial lawyer (and yes, there is a difference between a LAWYER and a TRIAL LAWYER).
 He has tried a countless number of cases before judge and jury ranging from misdemeanor cases of DUI to felony cases of murder.